 The “official” biography:

 Helen Lee has been a writer and journalist in the Christian publishing market for nearly two decades.
-She is the author of The Missional Mom (Moody Publishers) and has contributed to numerous other books and Bibles, including the 2012 MOPS devotional Always There; Tending the Soul, a devotional edited by the women of Moody Radio’s Midday Connection, and the Everyday Matters Bible, which will be released by Hendrickson/Christianity Today in the fall of 2012.
-She has also served as co-editor and contributor of Growing Healthy Asian-American Churches (IVP, 2006) and has written numerous articles for publications such as Christianity Today, Leadership Journal, and Today’s Christian Woman.
+She is the author of The Missional Mom (Moody Publishers) and has contributed to numerous other books and Bibles, including Always There, the 2012 MOPS devotional; Tending the Soul, a devotional edited by the women of Moody Radio’s Midday Connection, and the Everyday Matters Bible (Hendrickson/Christianity Today, 2012).
+She has also served as co-editor and contributor of Growing Healthy Asian-American Churches (IVP, 2006) and has authored articles and posts for organizations and blogs such as Christianity Today, Leadership Journal, Sojourners, Jesus Creed, Christ and Pop Culture, and Today’s Christian Woman.
+Her writing has garnered numerous awards, most recently in 2013 with her winning essay for the “This Is Our City” contest sponsored by Christianity Today.
 In 2008, 2009, and 2011, she won awards in reporting and devotional writing from the Evangelical Press Association.
-Her career in Christian publishing began at Christianity Today, where as a reporter and editor she met or interviewed numerous fascinating people, such as Billy Graham, Michael Card, J.I.
+Her career in Christian publishing began at Christianity Today, where as a reporter and editor she interviewed or worked with numerous evangelical luminaries, such as Billy Graham, Michael Card, J.I.
 Packer, and Chuck Colson, among others.
+Helen is also a sought-after speaker who was recently featured in Rachel Held Evans’ list of Christian women speakers.

-Helen also has interests in entrepreneurship and was a co-founder of Redbud Writers Guild.
+Helen also has interests in entrepreneurship and co-founded Redbud Writers Guild in 2008.
 She also co-founded the Best Christian Workplaces with Al Lopus in 2002 to help Christian organizations improve the quality of their human resources management.
 She loves coming up with new ideas for organizations and ministries and seeing those ideas come to life.
 Helen has a B.A. in bioethics from Williams College, an M.A. from Wheaton College (Communications/Theology), and an MBA from Babson College with a focus on entrepreneurship.
-She attends Parkwood Community Church (Evangelical Covenant Church) in the suburbs of Chicago.
+She and her family attend Naperville Evangelical Covenant Church in the suburbs of Chicago.
 Helen is married to talented classical pianist Brian Lee, a professor of music at Moody Bible Institute, and has three active, amazing boys whom she attempts to homeschool whenever she is not writing, blogging, or Tweeting.

 Helen is honored to be represented by Chris Park at Foundry Media.